nla-group/classix/README.md

 Note: using numpy>=1.22, CLASSIX will support memoryview, it's even faster.

-If you want to compare the speed with clustering algorithms in scikit-learn or other packages combined with Cython, please use CLASSIX of Cython installation for a fair comparison.
+If you want to compare the speed with other clustering algorithms in scikit-learn or other packages combined with Cython, please use CLASSIX of Cython installation for a fair comparison.
 To double check, if you successfully get Cython installation, please use:

 ```Python
 import classix